 Welcome to the wild, wonderful world of zine cataloging!

-Cataloging zines presents a number of exciting challenges, and there is a lot of info out there to guide the uninitiated.
+Cataloging zines presents a number of exciting challenges, and there is a lot of info out there to guide the uninitiated: this page is designed as a starting point for your research.

 - The Zine Librarians Code of Ethics has a section on cataloging zines which emphasizes the need for considering the privacy of creators as well as the challenges of using standard classifications to classify and categorize zines.